-Flex-UM subtropical jet is more distinct from the eddy-driven jet compared to GA7.0.
-We also note that Flex-UM and GA7.0 are weakly superrotating aloft, where the equatorial wind is westerly instead of easterly.
-Superrotation in idealised models is not uncommon, and has previously been found in aquaplanets, shallow-water and Held-Suarez models (Mori et al., 2013; Blackburn et al., 2013; Showman and Polyani, 2010; Lutsko, 2018).
+The zonal-mean zonal wind and mass stream function from the fixed-SST aqua-planet simulations for Flex-UM and GA7.0 are shown in Fig. 7.
+The Flex-UM zonal wind is located further off the Equator than GA7.0, consistent with a double-ITCZ structure.
+The Flex-UM zonal wind is weaker in the tropics and subtropics (45° S-45° N), especially in the subtropical jet core.
+The Flex-UM subtropical jet is more distinct from the eddy-driven jet compared to GA7.0.
+We also note that Flex-UM and GA7.0 are weakly super-rotating aloft, where the equatorial wind is westerly instead of easterly.
+Superrotation in idealised models is not uncommon and has previously been found in aqua-planet, shallow-water and Held-Suarez models (Mori et al., 2013; Blackburn et al., 2013; Showman and Polvani, 2010; Lutsko, 2018).

-The Hadley circulation in Flex-UM is narrower, shallower, weaker and pushed off the equator in both hemispheres, while GA7.0 is more like ERA5.
-As seen in the Flex-UM and Isca slab ocean mass stream function plots in Fig. 4d-e), the Flex-UM fixed-SST simulation has an unrealistic upper Hadley cell shape and the mass stream function in the NH polar region does not represent the polar cell.
-In GA7.0, the Hadley cell shape is more realistic, which we attribute to higher horizontal and vertical resolution, however the NH near surface Ψ remains unrealistic.
+The Hadley circulation in Flex-UM is narrower, shallower, weaker and pushed off the Equator in both hemispheres, while GA7.0 is more like ERA5.
+As seen in the Flex-UM and Isca slab-ocean mass stream function plots in Fig. 4d-e), the Flex-UM fixed-SST simulation has an unrealistic upper Hadley cell shape, and the mass stream function in the NH polar region does not represent the polar cell.
+In GA7.0, the Hadley cell shape is more realistic, which we attribute to higher horizontal and vertical resolution; however, the NH near-surface ψ remains unrealistic.

-The precipitation and atmospheric energy budget from the fixed-SST aquaplanet simulations for Flex-UM and GA7.0 are shown in Fig. 8.
-The double ITCZ in Flex-UM is evident in the precipitation map Fig. 8a) and in the zonal-mean LH Fig. 8d).
+The precipitation and atmospheric energy budgets from the fixed-SST aqua-planet simulations for Flex-UM and GA7.0 are shown in Fig. 8.
+The double ITCZ in Flex-UM is evident in the precipitation map (Fig. 8a) and in the zonalmean LH (Fig. 8d).
 There is also a small double peak of precipitation in GA7.0, though not separated enough to be considered a double ITCZ.
-The Flex-UM tropical precipitation peaks are shallower and broader than GA7.0, the storm tracks precipitation is higher, and the subtropical precipitation is higher than expected compared to the storm tracks.
-Compared to GA7.0, the LH in Flex-UM is considerably larger in the global mean, due to more rainfall (despite the shallower precipitation peaks at the equator).
-The SWA in Flex-UM is zero, discussed in more detail in Section 4.1, and in GA7.0 the SWA is similar to ERA5 although a little weaker.
-The LWC in Flex-UM and GA7.0 are also similar except within the ITCZ where the LWC is reduced, due to reduced
+The Flex-UM tropical precipitation peaks are shallower and broader than those in GA7.0, the storm track precipitation is higher, and the subtropical precipitation is higher than expected compared to that of the storm tracks.
+Compared to GA7.0, the LH in Flex-UM is considerably larger in the global mean, due to more rainfall